-Students are requried to meet with their academic advisor before they are eligible to register each semester.
+Students are required to meet with their academic advisor before they are eligible to register each semester.
 Upon meeting with you, they will discuss your plans and pre-selected courses.
 Your academic advisor must release you within the WebAdvisor system before you are able to register.
 The actual registration of courses will be done using your WebAdvisor account online.
 The registration process begins by reviewing your Program Evaluation (WebAdvisor) and the course offerings for the semester.
 Once you have pre-selected your courses and filled out the course selection form (pickup in 148 South Hall), you will meet with your academic advisor for approval of your courses.

 For new freshman and transfer students, the first time you are registered for classes will be prior to arrival at orientation.
 From that point on, all continuing students register during their assigned registration period.
 Registration occurs every semester to schedule classes for the upcoming semester.
 The specific day in which you are eligible to register is determined by the total number of credit hours you've earned.
 Hours in which you are currently enrolled do not count in this total.
-The registration schedule can be found on the Registrar's homepage.
+The registration schedule can be found on the Registration page.

 Although the specific dates for these deadlines change each semester, the last day to add or drop a class is generally within the first week of classes.
 Students should always consult the academic calendar to be certain of these and other important dates.